Ahliah School

 The Ahliah School is a private, coeducational institution located in Beirut, Lebanon, and has played a significant role in the region's educational landscape.
 Amidst within the framework of colonial-era educational reforms mandated to France by the League of Nations, Lebanon witnessed the emergence of various types of schools, each contributing to the broader colonial administrative, political, and cultural context.
 In this context, Ahliah emerged as a private, coeducational institution that transcended sectarian, religious, and class divisions.
 Among Lebanon's diverse socio-cultural fabric, Ahliah School adopted an anti-sectarian approach that welcomed students from various socio-cultural backgrounds.
-This demarcation from the sectarian system reflected the school's commitment to fostering a community of knowledge where students could coexist and collaborate regardless of their socio-economic status, geographic origin, or sectarian affiliation.

 Mary Kassab School

 In 1916, when the Ottoman authorities ordered the closing of foreign schools, Mary (Marie) Kassab, daughter of Selim Kassab, gathered in her home sixteen boys and girls who were enrolled at the British School and pledged to ensure their continuing education.
 Parents began to send their children to her, which became the nucleus of Ahliah School.
 The following year, sixty students were enrolled, and Kassab was authorized to open a national, non-denominational and coeducational school.

 Initially, Mary Kassab founded Ahliyya in 1906, in her living room, before moving it to a separate building in 1916.
 Ahliyya school was known for its non-sectarian approach.
 Its purpose was to instill in its students integrity, consciousness, and the autonomy of thought in the awareness of a postwar regional order.
 The cultural politics of the school were rooted in the concept of a Lebanon with an Arabo-Islamic cultural history, and the sense of “Lebaneseness”, which has attracted families with similar political goals, from different religions, sects, and, later, nationalities.

 With the help of her brother Aziz and two of his friends, Boulos Khawli and Anis Makdissi, she formed a board of trustees.
 The board raised funds from Lebanese and Arab residents and Lebanese emigrants, and were able to purchase the present campus of Ahliah from the Scottish mission.

 The school embraced the new scouting movement which included all Lebanese children and Alice Abkarios at Ahliah undertook the translation of the scouting rules into Arabic.

 The Mandate authorities attempted to tighten their control over the school.
 The students and teachers demonstrated staunch anticolonial sentiments and resistance against French teachers imposed by the Mandate authorities.
 In 1924, the Mandate authorities ordered its closing.
 The students (predominantly girls) organized a rally and walked into the Government Palace to defend the cause of the school before the High Commissioner.
 The French authorities repealed the decision.